shakacode/react_on_rails/docs/tutorial.md

 gem install foreman             # download and install Foreman
 ```

-Then we need to create a fresh Rails application with webpacker react support as following:
+Then we need to create a fresh Rails application with webpacker react support as following.
+Be sure that

+First be sure to run `rails -v` and check you are using Rails 5.1.3 or above.
+If you are using an older version of Rails, you'll need to install webpacker with react per the instructions [here](https://github.com/rails/webpacker).

 ```
 cd <directory where you want to create your new Rails app>